 How to Dispute a Child Support Account as Paid

-Past due child support is sometimes reported to Experian as an account on your credit report.
-If you or your lender obtained a recent copy of your Experian credit report and your child support account is still appearing with a past due balance owed, you can dispute the information quickly and easily online.
+Past-due child support is sometimes reported to Experian as an account on your credit report.
+If you or your lender obtained a recent copy of your Experian credit report and your child support account is still appearing with a past-due balance owed, you can dispute the information quickly and easily online at Experian's Dispute Center.
 You can also submit your dispute over the phone or by mail using the contact information provided on your credit report.

-To dispute, simply click on the account in question and provide an explanation stating that the debt has been paid in full and should be updated.
-You will also have the option to upload any documentation you have showing that the account has been paid.
+To dispute, simply select the account in question and provide an explanation stating that the debt has been paid in full and should be updated.
+You will also have the option to upload any documentation you may have that shows the account as paid.

-You may also wish to contact the child support enforcement agency or office that is reporting the account directly to make sure their records have been updated to reflect that the account has been paid in full.
+You may also wish to directly contact the child support enforcement agency or the office reporting the account to make sure their records are updated to reflect that the account has been paid in full.

 Paid Accounts Remain on Credit Report